Locodi/GameTheorySimulator-Paper2/README.md

 - [Bugs](#bugs)

 ## Data
-The data is found in the Data + analysis folder and it contains the following folders:
+The data is found in the Data + analysis folder.
-- Full Simulation tests: in it "1 - Test results format.csv" explains the format of the test results and "test results comparison.xlsx" compares the results.
-- One permutation for all 6 node graphs: in it you can see the results of looking at any 1 permutation for all connected graphs of 6 nodes.
-- Payoff ratios: in it you can see the ratios for which the Locodi Graph can exist.
 ## Simulator Installation

 ### To get the project started: